Lattice Simulations of Inflation: Results of the simulation

 We now come to the dynamics of field fluctuations and to the importance of the modified dispersion relation discussed in \cref{sec:fourier}.
 We show results from a run of the code with $L=1.4/m$ and $N^3=128^3$.
 This translates to:

 where $H_{\rm in}=\mathcal{H}_{\rm in}$ is the initial value of the Hubble rate.
-The modes are almost all sub-horizon at the beginning of the simulation and they are initiated in their Bunch-Davies vacuum.
-We evolve the system until $a=10^4$, which means that the modes will be all super-horizon at the end of the simulation.
+The modes are almost all sub-horizon at the beginning of the simulation.
+We evolve the system until $a=10^3$, which means that the modes will be all super-horizon at the end of the simulation.

 In the left panel of \cref{fig:finalPS} we show the dimensionless power spectrum of the inflaton $\mathcal{P}_\phi$ at the end of the simulation, plotted against lattice modes $k_{\rm lat}$ of \cref{eq:modes}.
 We compare the power spectrum computed from the simulation with the theoretical prediction for discrete dynamics of \cref{eq:discthprediction}, which is shown as a green line.
 From this plot we can see that the discrete power spectrum is quite different from the almost scale-invariant power spectrum of the continuous theory, given by \cref{eq:thprediction} and depicted as a blue line in the plot.
 This is a manifestation of the different dynamics in Fourier space between the discrete and the continuous case and it is a manifestation of the modified dispersion relation.
-However, as we have discussed in \cref{sec:modifieddr}, continuous and discrete dynamics are equivalent if we interpret $k_{\rm eff}$ of \cref{eq:discmodes} instead of $k_{\rm lat}$ as the physical modes probed by the lattice simulation.
+However, as we have discussed in \cref{sec:modifieddr}, continuous and discrete dynamics are equivalent if we interpret $k_{\rm eff}$ of \cref{eq:keff} instead of $k_{\rm lat}$ as the physical modes probed by the lattice simulation.
 In \cref{fig:dispersion} we can see a comparison between $k_{\text{eff}}$ and lattice modes $k_{\rm lat}$.
 The departure from the diagonal is a manifestation of the modified dispersion relation discussed in \cref{sec:modifieddr}.
+The one dimensional quantities $k_{\rm eff}$ and $k_{\rm lat}$ are obtained averaging \cref{eq:keff,eq:modes} over spherical bins on the lattice\footnote{See \cref{app:output} for more details about the computation of $k_{\rm lat}$ and $k_{\rm eff}$.}.